 7. SEE THE WORLD

 Where’s the sense in heading to an exciting destination if you’re not going to explore it?
-Whether it’s trekking through the misty Himalayan Mountain range in Nepal, whitewater rafting through ancient gorges in Peru, or exploring the Maasai markets in Tanzania, there are endless opportunities for adventure whatever type of traveller you are.
+Whether it’s trekking through the misty Himalayan Mountain range in Nepal, whitewater rafting through gorges in Indonesia, or exploring the Maasai markets in Tanzania, there are endless opportunities for adventure whatever type of traveller you are.

 Many students and professionals who have travelled with us have dedicated the weeks before or after their placement to travel.
 People like Medical student Natasha, for example: